 Located next to the border of Maine, The Historic Highlands blend adventure and cultural exploration in regions along the iconic St. John (Wolastoq) River.

-What Makes it Stand Out?
+What Makes it stand out?

-Snow-covered valleys and dense forests are the perfect backdrop as riders explore this historic and culture-packed part of New Brunswick.
+Snow-covered valleys and dense forests are the perfect backdrop as riders explore this historic and rural part of New Brunswick.
 Make sure to check out the longest covered bridge in the world, Hartland Covered Bridge.

 Quad B Adventures (Upper Kintore)